 Elementary Greek I

 Two accelerated courses combined as an introduction to the Greek language in preparation for the exegesis of the Greek New Testament.
 Note: Language courses are demanding and may require significantly more individual study time.
-Three Units each course.
-Total of Six Units.
-Credits: 3.00

 Elementary Greek II